pradipta21/REST-Client-Management-Tool/README.md

     - **Arguments**:
       - **api_name**: `[String],[optional]` Name of the API that will be searched (Only found API will be returned)
-      - **filename**: `[String],[optional]` If filename is given then all the API in that file will be returned. if both the arguments are set to null, then all the avialable APIs will be returned.The return type will be of json object
+      - **filename**: `[String],[optional]` If filename is given then all the API in that file will be returned.

+      If both the arguments are set to null, then all the avialable APIs will be returned.The return type will be of json object
   - **get_payload** : get_payload methods can be used to retrieve the payload of the API which requires the use of payload.
     - **Arguments**:
-      - - **api_name**: `[String],[required]` The payload of the given API will be returned.
+      - **api_name**: `[String],[required]` The payload of the given API will be returned.